 Marmot Basin, in Jasper National Park, has the highest base elevation out of all Canadian resorts.
 Situated 428km northwest of Calgary, Marmot is more than a day-trip, but is definitely worth a weekend excursion.
 Skiing and riding at Marmot features beautiful mountain vistas and plenty of varied terrain for all ability levels.
 Marmot has 1,675 skiable acres covering four mountain faces and has added three new chairlifts since 2009.
 More chairs means less time spent in lines and more time carving up the mountain!
 Improve your skills in the Rogers Terrain Park, glide through gladed tree runs, or search for powder in the alpine bowls; no matter your style Marmot has something for you.

 This list is far from comprehensive and doesn’t mention many of the smaller, localized ski areas situated across the province.
 It also doesn’t discuss any of the larger resorts located in British Columbia or Montana that many Calgarians venture to on the weekends.
 Whether you’re looking for alpine bowls or gladed trees, fresh powder or rolling groomers, expert terrain or beginner slopes, Alberta’s ski and snowboard resorts have something for everyone.
 We are pretty fortunate to live where we do and have all these options right in our own backyard.
-Now let’s get out there and have some fun, winter’s waiting!
+Now let’s get out there for some skiing and snowboarding fun, winter’s waiting!